traefik/traefik/docs/content/traefik-hub/index.md

 !!! info

-    * If no entryPoint is configured, a `traefik-hub` entryPoint is created.
+    * If no entryPoint is defined, a default `traefik-hub` entryPoint is created (on port `9900`).
-    * If the entryPoint named `traefik-hub` is not configured, it is automatically created on port `9900`.
+    * If defined, the value must match an existing entryPoint name.
-    * In any other cases, the option value must match an existing entryPoint name.
+    * This dedicated Traefik Hub entryPoint should not be used by anything other than Traefik Hub.

 ```yaml tab="File (YAML)"
 entryPoints: